fetchai/agents-aea/docs/car-park-skills.md

 aea add-key fetchai fetchai_connection_private_key.txt --connection
 ```

-Finally, create certificates to associate the keys:
+Finally, certify the key for use by the connections that request that:
 ``` bash
 aea issue-certificates
 ```